Mike Rockenfeller: IMSA

+NASCAR

-In 2022, Rockenfeller would make two starts in the NASCAR Cup Series for Spire Motorsports in the No. 77 Chevrolet, finishing 30th at Watkins Glen International, and 29th at Charlotte Motor Speedway Roval.
-In the following year, it was announced that Rockenfeller would join seven-time NASCAR Cup Series champion Jimmie Johnson and 2009 Formula One World Champion Jenson Button to drive the Chevrolet Camaro ZL1 prepared by Hendrick Motorsports for the Garage 56 entry at that years 24 Hours of Le Mans.
+In 2022, Rockenfeller made two starts in the NASCAR Cup Series for Spire Motorsports in the No. 77 Chevrolet Camaro ZL1 1LE, finishing 30th at Watkins Glen, and 29th at Charlotte Roval.
+In the following year, it was announced that Rockenfeller would join seven-time Cup Series champion Jimmie Johnson and 2009 Formula One World Champion Jenson Button to drive the Next Gen Camaro prepared by Hendrick Motorsports for the Garage 56 entry at the 2023 24 Hours of Le Mans.
+Rockenfeller returned to Cup Series competition that year, driving the No. 42 Chevrolet for Legacy Motor Club to a 24th place finish at Indianapolis and nineteenth at Watkins Glen.
+It was later announced he would race at the Charlotte Roval.
+He finished the race in 29th.